Warpaint (band): The Fool (2010–2011)

-On October 25, 2010, the band released their debut album, The Fool.
+On October 25 2010, the band released their debut album, The Fool.
 The album received a glowing review from NME.
-Prior to the album's release, the band contributed a cover of the David Bowie song "Ashes to Ashes" to We Were So Turned On, a Bowie tribute album released in conjunction with War Child.
 "Shadows", the first single from their debut album, was released as a digital download and 12" vinyl on January 10, 2011.
-A remix of the single, "Shadows (Neon Lights Remix)", proved popular; managing to be playlisted by BBC Radio 1 as part of "In New Music We Trust".
+A remix of the single, "Shadows (Neon Lights Remix)", proved to be popular and was playlisted by BBC Radio 1 as part of "In New Music We Trust".

-Warpaint toured the U.S. and Europe in the spring and summer of 2011 to promote the album.
-They played at various major festivals including Summer Sundae, Bonnaroo, Glastonbury Festival, Reading and Leeds Festivals, Coachella Valley Music and Arts Festival, Rock Werchter, and Electric Picnic.
-In 2011, the rerelease of the track "Undertow" as a single charted in the UK at No. 92 and in Australia at No. 75.
-On September 25, 2011, they played the prestigious Hollywood Bowl, sharing the bill with TV on the Radio, Arctic Monkeys, Panda Bear and Smith Westerns.
+In the spring and summer of 2011, Warpaint toured the U.S. and Europe promoting the album.
+They played at various festivals including Summer Sundae, Bonnaroo, Glastonbury Festival, Reading and Leeds Festivals, Coachella Valley Music and Arts Festival, Rock Werchter, and Electric Picnic.
+In 2011, the rerelease of the track "Undertow" as a single charted in the UK at No.92 and in Australia at No.75.
+On September 25, 2011, they played the prestigious Hollywood Bowl, sharing the bill with TV on the Radio, Arctic Monkeys, Panda Bear, and Smith Westerns.